rotty/sqlite2dir/README.md

 - Allow streaming creation and consumption with JSON parsers and serializers that operate on whole values.

+Note that the SQLite "blob" data type is not yet supported, and the database dump will be aborted if a blob is encountered.
+See "Planned features" below for details.

 ## Planned features

 These features are planned, roughly in the order of the author's